tanushrin/azure-DP100-certification-prep/README.md

 9. [Choose and deploy models from the model catalog in Azure AI Studio](https://learn.microsoft.com/en-us/training/modules/explore-models-azure-ai-studio/?ns-enrollment-type=Collection)
 10. [Evaluate generative AI performance in Azure AI Studio](https://learn.microsoft.com/en-us/training/modules/evaluate-models-azure-ai-studio/?ns-enrollment-type=Collection)

 ---

-### How to Use

-- Quickly revise each module in 5–10 minutes
-- Covers the most frequently asked and repeated concepts

----